Payment Fees

 Compare both in one decision

-The route with the strongest economics is not always the fastest one, and the fastest one is not always the one that preserves the most payout.
+The route with the best economics is not always the fastest one, and the fastest one is not always the one that preserves the most payout.
 Compare the first usable cash, the full release delay, and the final converted amount before choosing a default route.

 A practical rule of thumb